GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

+  - Beat the clock: Get your group discount passes to TC Sessions: Mobility 2020
+     <hr/>

+      - *The expression “it takes a village” easily applies to building a successful mobility startup, especially in uncertain and tumultuous times.
+It also takes opportunities, and you’ll find plenty of those at TC Sessions: Mobility 2020 (Oct.
+6-7).
+Even better — yo…*

+  - Alexa von Tobel: Eliminating risk is the key to building a startup during an economic downturn
+      <hr/>

+      - *Launching a company, even in the best of times, is one of the most challenging exercises a person can go through.
+In an economic recession, it can seem downright impossible.
+But founders across the country, and indeed across the globe, are in the midst of tha…*

+  - Black founders can get tactical advice at Disrupt
+      <hr/>

+      - *In the aftermath of George Floyd’s death and widespread protests for racial justice, a number of venture capitalists made public statements about wanting to improve diversity in the tech industry — and more specifically to fund more diverse founders.
+Their co…*

+  - Nerdwallet acquires UK's Know Your Money as it expands outside the US
+      <hr/>

+      - *Nerdwallet, which provides resources for people looking for a new credit card, loan, insurance or other financial product or just financial advice, is making a move today to spearhead a move into international markets.
+The startup is acquiring Know Your Money…*

   - harbor, an emergency preparedness platform, picks up $5 million in seed funding
       <hr/>

        - *Billion dollar natural disasters are on the rise in the United States, according to CNBC.
 Even as I write, a hurricane is making landfall in Louisiana while wild fires rage in northern California.
 And those are just the big disasters.
 There were more than 1.3…*

-  - Samsung is holding another Unpacked event next week for the Galaxy Z Fold 2
-      <hr/>

-      - *One of the nice things about virtual events is you can essentially hold as many as you’d like.
-It’s one thing to ask people to fly across the country or world to attend and another entirely to get them to tune into a livestream for an hour.
-On September 1 at …*

-  - Here's how you can get a second shot at Startup Battlefield
-      <hr/>

-      - *We’re big believers in second chances here at TechCrunch, and that’s great news for early-stage founders who didn’t apply to compete in the Startup Battlefield during Disrupt 2020 (September 14-18).
-Your second chance comes in the form of two Wild Card entrie…*

-  - How Salesforce beat its own target to reach $20B run rate ahead of schedule
-      <hr/>

-      - *Salesforce launched in 1999, one of the early adherents to what would eventually be called SaaS and cloud computing.
-On Tuesday, the company reached a huge milestone when it surpassed $5 billion in revenue, putting the SaaS giant on a $20 billion run rate for…*

-  - Restream raises $50M to help creators program and stream to multiple platforms
-      <hr/>

-       - *Live streaming of video has come into its own during the coronavirus pandemic, with services like Zoom, YouTube, Twitch, Facebook and many others giving people a way to stay connected with each other, run events and continue working even when they can not be …*

 <br />